fuad-rahman-biswas/Cafe-Kiosk/README.md

 - **Receipt:** click "Start New Order" once totals have finished "printing" in
 - **Mute / press `M`** — toggles all audio
 - **Press `Q` or `Esc`** — quit

----

-## Known limitations (beta scope)

-This is a beta/proof-of-concept, not a production app:
-- No persistence — cart and order history reset on new order or app restart
-- No payment integration
-- Audio assets are procedurally generated placeholder tones, not real recorded audio
-- Text rendering uses GLUT bitmap fonts (basic, not anti-aliased)
-- No formal usability testing with real users has been conducted yet
-- Layout assumes a roughly fixed window size; not tested on an actual touchscreen
-- Menu, categories, and prices are illustrative and not based on a real stall's actual pricing

-See `docs/design_rationale.docx` (Section 9) for the full limitations and future-work discussion.

----

-## Next steps for a final version

-- Replace placeholder tones with real recorded kitchen/stall ambience and sounds
-- Add order customisation (spice level, add-ons, roti fillings)
-- Run a moderated usability test with representative users and iterate
-- Add basic accessibility support (larger text mode, high-contrast mode, Bahasa Malaysia language toggle)
-- Touch-target sizing pass for a real touchscreen kiosk